haller-group/SSMLearn/README.md

 ### Data-driven Reduced Order Models for Nonlinear Dynamical Systems

-This package perform data-driven identification of reduced order model based on spectral submanifolds (SSMs).
-The required input consists of trajectory data of generic system observables close to an SSM, the SSM dimension and the polynomial orders for approximation of the parametrization and reduced dynamics.
+This package identifies reduced-order models on spectral submanifolds (SSMs) from data.
+The required input consists of trajectory data of generic system observables close to an SSM, the SSM dimension, and the polynomial orders of approximation for the parametrization and reduced dynamics.
+In addition, an alternative simplified method, fastSSM, is included.
+See the fastSSM subfolder for documentation.

 The computational steps for achieving a reduced-order model are: